nilscox/cah/README.md

 }
 ```

 - owner: the owner's nick.
-He must not be in game.
+He can not be in game.

 Create a game, associated with an owner.